orlandocarnate/item-catalog/vagrant/catalog/README.md

 In the Linux VM terminal run this command:
 `python project.py`

+## Log In using Google or Facebook
+If you have a Google or Facebook account you can click on the login button on the top right Nav Bar.
+This will take you to the OAUTH page.
+After successfully logging in you will be able to createm edit or delete items or modify the Category description.
+The login button will change into a log

 ## Template Style with Bootstrap
 I probably spent half the time researching Bootstrap for my Flask templates.
 Below are some of the sites I have been researhing:
 * **[GetBootstrap.com Examples](http://getbootstrap.com/docs/4.1/examples/)**